 If you need to make a complete meal when making crepes, a nice addition to this dish is to make sweet crepes with ricotta and Nutella, or with strawberries and whipped cream.
 Both combinations are extremely yummy.
-Some recipes for the batter contain additional sugar when making sweet crepes, but we really do not understand why to add sugar when already your filling is so sweet.
+Some recipes for the batter contain additional sugar when making sweet crepes, but we do not understand why to add sugar when already your filling is so sweet.
 Skipping the sugar will also allow you to use the same batter for everything.

 How to store them

-If you want to store your ricotta and spinach crepes, please them in an airtight container and keep in the refrigerator for a couple of days.
+If you want to store your ricotta and spinach crepes, please them in an airtight container and keep them in the refrigerator for a couple of days.
 You can also freeze your homemade crepes in case you want to make an abundant amount of them and have them ready for occasions later on.

 Ricotta and spinach crepes